evmcnb/quartz-v3/content/Appendisitis.md

 Classical presentation of:

-1. Periumbilical pai that moves to right iliac fossa
+1. Periumbilical pain that moves to right iliac fossa
 2. Peritonism with guarding and rebound
 3. Anorexia is important - vomiting rarely before pain

 ## Signs

 - Tachycardia, fever
+- Mcburney's point - between umbilicus and right iliac fossa
+- Rovsing's sign - push on left iliac fossa and pain exhibits itself on right

 ## Diagnostic Tests